Data and Knowledge Engineering

 According to our statutes, a successful applicant must:

-(1) have graduated from a degree in Computer Science or in a CS-close discipline containing at least 10 CS courses; courses on applied statistics are also considered as relevant,
+(1) have graduated from a degree in Computer Science or in a CS-close discipline containing at least 10 CS courses (60 ECTS credits) and additional course in Databases; up to 4 courses (20 ECTS credits) on applied statistics are also considered as relevant,

 (2) have a good grade/mark in that degree and